mainio/gha-decidim-module/README.md

 #### Linting

-To run the different linters (Rubocop, Stylelint and ESLint), configure the following workflow file within your module's repository:
+To run the different linters (Rubocop, ESLint and Stylelint), configure the following workflow file within your module's repository:

 ```yml